 1. Inability to understand customer’s needs

-Customers remain dissatisfied as long as the company does not take time to understand their needs.
+Customers remain dissatisfied as long as the company does not take the time to understand their needs.
 Companies that listen to their customer and build a databank of requirements are more likely to succeed.

-2. Inability to meet customer’s expectations
+2. Not meeting customer’s expectations

 Expectations are met through experience.
 With the rapid growth in technology, customers compare services with rival companies.
 A failure to meet expectations leads to churn.